 Categories may be expanded or contracted from year to year, so these descriptions may refer to a group of categories.
-Entry forms will list all available categories including Game of the Year, both overall and by genre.
+Categories are available in list form for convenience, but final categories are as they appear on the entry form.

 For substantially original animation, including cinema scenes, traditional animation, Japanese anime, cut-scenes, in-game character animation, or object/environment animation.